Green – concerned with or relating to conservation of the world’s natural resources and improvement of the environment.

 It is well documented that energy-efficient home systems can have a very quick impact on your utility bills.
 This is due to most efficient appliances using up to 50 percent less energy than older, more wasteful models.
 But it is also important to take into account that efficient and durable materials last longer and cost less to maintain over their lifetimes.

 Green remodeling has been shown to increase the resale value of homes.
-There have been many studies that demonstrate homebuyers are paying attention to the green aspects when shopping for houses.
+There have been many studies that demonstrate homebuyers are paying attention to the healthier, green aspects when shopping for houses.
 More than 90 percent of home buyers say they are willing to pay more for a home with green components because they realize the extra value they offer.